sherlockblaze/blog/source/_posts/linux/how-linux-works/The-Big-Picture-Of-Linux.md

 - **fork()** When a process calls `fork()`, the kernel creates a nearly identical copy of the process.
 - **exec()** When a process calls `exec(program)`, the kernel starts program, replacing the current process.

 **Other than init, all user processes on a Linux system start as a result of `fork()`**, and most of the time, you also run `exec()` to start a new program instead of running a copy of an existing process.
-A very simple example is any program that you run at the command line, such as the `ls` command to show the contens of a directory.
+A very simple example is any program that you run at the command line, such as the `ls` command to show the contents of a directory.
 When you enter `ls` into a terminal window, the shell that's running inside the terminal window calls `fork()` to create a copy of the shell, and then the new copy of the shell calls `exec(ls)` to run `ls`.
 The process shows as follow:

 ![start a new process](https://sherlockblaze.com/resources/img/linux/how-linux-works/starting-a-new-process.png)